 Equations (1) and (2) are commonly estimated following a two-step procedure; e.g., see Giannone et al. (2008).
-In the first step, principal component analysis or factor analysis are used to estimate the latent factors, while the second step entails finding maximum likelihood estimates for the latent VAR proces.
+In the first step, principal component analysis or factor analysis are used to estimate the latent factors, while the second step entails finding maximum likelihood estimates for the latent VAR process.
 One issue with this approach is that estimation becomes very imprecise when the number of variables n is relatively large compared to the number of observations.
 In the most extreme case where the number of observations T is much smaller than n, maximum likelihood estimates for the standard factor analysis model do not exist.
 An additional problem with the traditional approaches is that the estimated matrix of loadings Λ is not sparse, meaning that all its elements are different from zero even when in reality certain elements of Λ might be exactly zero, i.e. some variables may play no role in forming certain latent factors.
 This means that the additional statistical errors deriving from the estimation of the irrelevant loadings would result in larger forecasting errors.

 Motivated by these issues, we propose to use a penalized likelihood approach to extract the latent factors.
-Penalized likelihood estimation, such as Lasso-type penalization, has been successfully applied in a number of domains in statistics and econometrics to deal with complex likelihood functions with a large number of parameters.
+Penalized likelihood estimation, such as Lasso-type penalization, has been successfully applied in several domains in statistics and econometrics to deal with complex likelihood functions with a large number of parameters.
 In this paper, we follow the penalized factor analysis estimation methodology first considered by Choi et al. (2010).
-Hirose and Yamamoto (2015) developed algorithms to compute the entire solution path, permitting the application of a wide variety of convex and nonconvex penalties.
+Hirose and Yamamoto (2015) developed al-